 There is a lot of hassle involved for the sake of living rent free in a boat, so obviously, the motivation needs to be stronger than just saving money so you can truly enjoy the experience.

-Live with relatives
+6. Live with relatives

 Sometimes, offering to pay rent may even be considered offensive because there is a strong sense of community in these cultures.
 You would probably feel like helping out around the house to show your gratitude and can always chip in with groceries, maintenance, chores or actually pay rent, provided your relatives are okay with it.

-Get a job that comes with free accommodation
+7. Get a job that comes with free accommodation

 There are many kinds of jobs that offer free accommodation as a perk.
-Certain jobs in the real estate sector, like property managers, are allowed to live on site as they handle daily operations of the property.
+Certain jobs in the real estate sector, like property managers, are allowed to live on-site as they handle daily operations of the property.
 This job can apply to both large scale real estate projects (like housing communities and apartment complexes) as well as small scale projects (like motels or hostels).
 The perk comes with a fair bit of responsibilities, such as tenant management, lease arrangements, rent collection, maintenance and so on, depending on your salary and terms of the contract.

 Jobs from other sectors also offer similar benefits.
 For instance, if your work takes you to a foreign country, your expat employee package is likely to include free accommodation, where the company agrees to reimburse your rent expense or allocates money separately within your salary for this purpose.

-Do chores in exchange for rent (Barter roommate)
+8. Do chores in exchange for rent (Barter roommate)